Thursday, October 30, 2008

 Regarding Romans, how do I apply this to myself?

-Dr. Cartledge states, "He wants the Church in that influential city to be well grounded on the fundamentals of the faith"(1).
+Dr. Cartledge states, "He wants the Church in that influential city to be well grounded on the fundamentals of the faith."
+(1)

-Back in the mid 1990's, when I was on a retreat with "Career Fellowship," the incredible singles group at McLean Presbyterian, and a group was giving away a number of framed Scripture verses.
+Back in the mid 1990's, when I was on a retreat with "Career Fellowship," the incredible singles group at a church in northern Virginia, somebody there was giving away a number of framed Scripture verses for free.
 I looked through them all, and one really stood out for me.
-It stated, "For the wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord"(Romans 6:23).
+It stated, "For the wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord" (Romans 6:23 NIV).

-Of all of the letters of Paul, this is my most treasured verse, because it explains why there needed to be a sacrifice of the "Lamb of God," a person to die in our place.
+Of all of the letters of Paul, this is my most treasured verse, because it explains why there needed to be a sacrifice of the "Lamb of God," a Person to die in our place.

 Regarding Romans, how do I apply this to my community?